Last updated on

 Actively trying to improve my social skills and build a social circle has been the best choice of my life:

-When you have many friends to choose from, you never have to hang out with someone just because it’s the only option.
+When you have many friends to choose from, you never have to hang out with someone just because they’re your only option.

 Expanding your social circle comes down to two things: